PhyberApex/virtual-camera-overlay/README.md

 ## Overview

 This application connects to a Home Assistant instance via WebSockets and displays real-time step count and speed data from a fitness device.
-It's specifically designed to be used as a browser source in OBS Studio to enhance stream visuals overlay over your camera.
+It's specifically designed to be used as a browser source in OBS Studio to enhance stream visuals overlay over your camera it will just render a HTML page so you will not be able to see the camera in this overlay.

 ## Features